 CAPS serves the student population at the University of Colorado at Boulder.
 CAPS offers counseling, consultation, and outreach designed to enhance students’ academic success, personal well-being, and social competence.
 We are staffed by licensed clinical and counseling psychologists, clinical social workers, and professional counselors, in addition to support staff and trainees.
 CAPS is committed to a community model.
 We view the entire university as our client, just as we regard the students who seek our direct services as clients.
 In its delivery of services and its training, CAPS incorporates multicultural values and practices.
 Our primary areas of service include brief individual psychotherapy, groups, workshops, crisis intervention, case consultation, teaching, multicultural training and advocacy, as well as community and organizational consultation.
 A range of psychotherapeutic orientations is represented among our staff; these include psychodynamic, emotion-focused, humanistic, existential, narrative, interpersonal, systemic, feminist, solution-focused, social-constructionist, Ericksonian, mindfulness-based, ACT, constructivist, and cognitive-behavioral as well as integrative and eclectic approaches.
 For more information about our staff and center, please visit us online at http://counseling.colorado.edu.

-Practicum program applicants must be currently enrolled in a doctoral program in counseling or clinical psychology or have recently completed a Masters program in one of these areas.
+Pre-doctoral training program applicants must be currently enrolled in a doctoral program in counseling or clinical psychology or have recently completed a Masters program in one of these areas.
 In either case, applicants must have completed at least two years of half-time supervised practicum experience by the beginning of the fall semester when practicum commences.
-Demonstrated commitment to the values of social justice and multiculturalism.
-As evidenced by coursework, community involvement or life experience is required.
+Demonstrated commitment to the values of social justice and multiculturalism, as evidenced by coursework, community involvement or life experience is required.
 We are committed to seeking a diverse group of applicants.

-Additional summer hours may be arranged during the summer of 2015, following the successful completion of advanced practicum program.
+Additional summer hours may be arranged during the summer of 2016, following the successful completion of pre-doctoral therapist training program.

 Staff In-Service (1.5 hours) and Training Seminar and Group Supervision (2 hours) are all mandatory.
 Currently these meetings occur on Mondays between 8:30 and 12 noon.
 1-2 hours of individual clinical supervision, to be arranged with supervisor